guilhermeivo/experiment-using-mouse/README.md

 ## Planned features
 - [ ] Auditory effects
 - [ ] Multiple players in one room
-- [ ] Verifier of possible mazes to be completed

 ## Architecture
 How this software works internally and how it interacts with external dependencies - written in detail at [`ARCHITECTURE`](./docs/architecture.md).